slop-me/Place-pixelcanvas-space/README.md

 An open-source [r/place](https://reddit.com/r/place) alternative, made by [Dynastic](https://dynastic.co).

-Maintained by [pixelcanvas space team](http://pixelcanvas.space).
+Maintained by the [pixelcanvas.space team](http://pixelcanvas.space).
 Want to chat?
 Join our [Discord server](https://discord.gg/CgC8FTg).

 It's been really cool to see people use this project, whether for their artful creations on [our copy, canvas.place](https://canvas.place), or to run their own special-purpose instances (for example, we heard of some Microsoft interns using it, which was pretty cool) and we're proud of the work everyone put into it.